-Policy Options magazine is an online public forum for the informed discussion of public policy.
+Policy Options magazine is a public forum for the informed discussion of public policy.
 We celebrate diverse viewpoints on the public policy issues that face our country and the world.
 Public policy is a vast subject — it can include everything from artificial intelligence to international trade, from health care to Indigenous affairs.
 Because politics and public policy go hand in hand, we also publish articles that scrutinize the political approaches to major policy issues.

 Our contributors include academics, independent researchers, legislators, people in the nongovernmental and not-for-profit sectors, journalists and individuals from corporate Canada.
 We accept submissions from PhD candidates.
 We also accept pieces from masters or undergraduate students who co-author with a supervising professor and/or have direct work experience in the area they are writing about.